mlteal/wisteria-roadmap/README.md

 For local JS development, you'll want to run `npm install` from the `app/wisteria` directory.
-Use `npm start` to utilize hot reloading while developing, and `npm build` to build a final product that you can commit. #TODO: add CI with a build process ;)
+Use `npm start` to utilize hot reloading while developing, and `npm run-script build` to create a production build that should be commited before a release is tagged.

+#TODO: add CI with a build process :)

 To ensure you're using the correct scripts while developing, it's recommended that you set `WP_DEBUG` to true in your local environment.